-Compliance professionals must understand what a risk assessment is and how to do it properly.
-A flawed risk assessment means that a company doesn’t understand the actual risks it faces, and nothing good comes from that.
+Compliance professionals must understand what a compliance risk assessment is and how to do it properly.
+A flawed risk assessment process means that a company doesn’t understand the actual risks it faces, and nothing good comes from that.
 Flawed risk assessments can lead to bad business decisions, regulatory enforcement actions, lawsuits, reputation harm, and innumerable other headaches—including you standing in the unemployment line.

 What do rules, regulations, or internal policies require our company to do?
 And how well do our business processes fulfill those requirements?

-The challenge for compliance officers—and the reason why risk assessments are so important—is that compliance requirements and business processes change constantly.
+The challenge for compliance officers—and the reason why risk analysis is so important—is that compliance requirements and business processes change constantly.
 A thorough risk assessment must gauge both things even as they shift, like an equation with two variables.
 Any change in one variable can have a dramatic effect on the final answer, even if the other holds steady.
 We can break down that complete process into several smaller pieces.

 1. Monitoring Changes